apollographql/apollo-kotlin-normalized-cache-incubating/Writerside/topics/migration-guide.md

 Previously, if you configured custom scalar adapters on your client, you had to pass them to the `ApolloStore` methods.

-Now, `ApolloClient.apolloStore` returns a `SimpleApolloStore`, a wrapper around `ApolloStore` which passes the client's `CustomScalarAdapters` automatically.
+Now, `ApolloStore` has a reference to the client's `CustomScalarAdapters` so individual methods no longer need an adapters argument.

 ```kotlin
 // Before